Scalr/documentation/install_guide/scalr_server_installation.rst

 .. code-block:: shell

-   ##Past the scalr-server-secrets.json in the following location on each server:##
+   ##Paste the scalr-server-secrets.json in the following location on each server:##
    vi /etc/scalr-server/scalr-server-secrets.json

 Create the scalr-server.rb and scalr-server-local.rb configuration file on each server: